Find answers below to some of the most commonly asked questions we receive.

 Sometimes our cable cam system is a better option if you want to film indoors.

-At this time drones are not permitted to fly over the public and we must remain 16-100′ horizontal separation from the public at all times with our drones in flight.
-It is possible to make it appear that you are flying over a crowd by combining careful site and lens selection with creative camera angles.
+It is possible to make it appear that we are flying over a crowd by combining careful site and lens selection with creative camera angles.
 We can fly over actors or workers on a secure site IF those people have given us permission to do so, they are a part of the operation and everyone has received a safety brief by our pilot.

-If you need to fly right over the public we suggest one of our other innovative solutions such as our cable cam system.
+Another option for flying directly over the public is one of our other innovative cable cam solutions.

 We currently have special approval from Transport Canada for all types of night operations.